darenmalfait/nerdfish.be/README.md

 <div align="center">
-<h1>Daren.be</h1>
+<h1>nerdfish.be</h1>

-<p>Darens personal website</p>
+<p>Nerdfish website</p>
 </div>

 ---

-This repository contains the code for my personal website.
+This repository contains the code for nerdfish.be.
 The website is built using NextJS with tailwindcss and tinacms as a CMS.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->